MrHAM17/Health_Manager/README.md

 ## Support and Feedback

-If you encounter any issues with the app or have suggestions for improvement, please don't hesitate to reach out to our support team.
+If you encounter any issues with the app or have suggestions for improvement, please don't hesitate to reach out to our team.
 We value your feedback and are committed to continuously enhancing the app to better serve your needs.

-Contact Information:
-- Email: support@diseasemanagementapp.com
-- Phone: 1-800-555-1234

 ## Terms of Use and Privacy Policy